estebanstifli/axiachat-ai/readme.txt

 AxiaChat AI lets you add one or more AI‑powered chatbots to your WordPress site.
 Each bot can have its own model settings, instructions, UI colors, avatar and placement.
 It uses the OpenAI API (you must provide your own API key) and can augment answers with contextual data (documents, posts or imported PDF content) using a basic Retrieval Augmented Generation workflow.

 Conversation logs are stored locally (can be disabled) so you can review usage (see GDPR notes).
 All AI processing happens via direct calls from your server to OpenAI—no external SaaS proxy.

+Professional setup offer: Because this plugin is new, I'm happy to personally help you configure prompts, context (embeddings), and capabilities so your bot performs reliably for your use case.
+If you'd like assistance, please reach out: https://wpbotwriter.com/log-a-support-ticket/

 == Features ==
 * Multiple bots with individual configuration (model, temperature, context mode, UI appearance)